Eureka-wong/CUHKSZ-Monoploy/README.md

-I have developed some base logic for the Monopoly game project.
+I have updated some logic for the Monopoly game project.

+Parts that have been added:
+- Jail mechanisms.
+- Win and bankruptcy conditions

 Parts that have not been implemented:
-- Jail mechanisms
-- Win and bankruptcy conditions
 - Community Chest and Chance tiles
 - Trading mechanisms